9-Week Online Course

 - Reflection questions and application assignments are given through the online course.
 Students should expect to spend at least 5 hours every week watching the short teaching videos and replying to reflection and application questions.

-- A final strategy project paper and evaluation must be submitted within one week of the last LIVE video call.
+- A final strategy project paper and evaluation must be submitted within 4 days of the last LIVE video call.
 UofN credit will not be granted without submitting this.

 - Participants must demonstrate completion of each module, including all related assignments and self evaluations from the modules.

-- Participants are expected to engage with other participants each week by responding to at least 2 online posts from their fellow classmates from the weekly online discussion questions.
+- Participants are expected to engage with other participants each week by responding to questions given in their Whats-app groups, having an oral discussion through voice app’s with their fellow classmates.

 Each of the 6 modules requires coursework to be completed and submitted as homework which will directly apply to the ministry vision that God is calling each participant to – it is important that participants do not get behind in the coursework or they may not be able to effectively contribute and apply learning in the LIVE video discussions.